noctux/philote/README.md

 	end
 ```

-Additionaly, the `./src/fileutils.lua` module has various wrappers for various
+Additionally, the `./src/fileutils.lua` module has various wrappers for various
 filesystemrelated tasks.
 Again: Please look up the functions in the sourcefile
 and look how they are used in the provided modules.

 # License

-The libraries and only included in this repository for convenience are available
+The libraries and submodules were only included in this repository for
-under their own respective licenses:
+convenience and are available under their own respective licenses:
 - [dkjson](http://dkolf.de/src/dkjson-lua.fsl/home) MIT License
 - [BinDecHex](http://www.dialectronics.com/Lua/code/BinDecHex.shtml) MIT License
 - [openwrt-in-vagrant](https://github.com/lifeeth/openwrt-in-vagrant) MIT License